Medically reviewed by Drugs.com. Last updated on Sep 24, 2021.

 - Cockcroft-Gault CrCL = (140-age) × (weight in kg) × (0.85 if female) / (72 × creatinine in mg/dL).

 Treatment of Deep Vein Thrombosis and Pulmonary Embolism

 The recommended dose of SAVAYSA is 60 mg taken orally once daily following 5 to 10 days of initial therapy with a parenteral anticoagulant [see Clinical Studies (14.2)].

-The recommended dose of SAVAYSA is 30 mg once daily in patients with CrCL 15 to 50 mL/min, patients who weigh less than or equal to 60 kg, or patients who are taking certain concomitant P-gp inhibitor medications based on clinical study data in this indication [see Clinical Studies (14.2)].
+Reduce SAVAYSA dose to 30 mg once daily in patients with CrCL 15 to 50 mL/min, patients who weigh less than or equal to 60 kg, or patients who are taking certain concomitant P-gp inhibitor medications [see Clinical Studies (14.2)].

 If a dose of SAVAYSA is missed, the dose should be taken as soon as possible on the same day.
 Dosing should resume the next day according to the normal dosing schedule.
 The dose should not be doubled to make up for a missed dose.

 SAVAYSA can be taken without regard to food [see Clinical Pharmacology (12.3)].

 Transition to or from SAVAYSA